ruheni/ruheni/README.md

 ### Hi there Internet Stranger! 👋
 My name is Alex Ruheni.
 I am a Developer Advocate at [Prisma](https://prisma.io) and I love teaching, making content and building developer communities.
-Besides that, I am a Software Engineer – I go here the wind takes me be it frontend, backend, fullstack, or infrastructure.
+Besides that, I am a software engineer – I go where the wind takes me be it frontend, backend, fullstack, or infrastructure.
 I enjoy learning and building interesting projects

 - 🔭 I’m currently working on [DisQuss](https://github.com/ruheni/discussions)